Welcome Medical Professionals!

 Once you pass the test for ACLS certification, NYC residents will be able to download an instant provider card.
 We will also put your physical card in the mail within 1 business day.
 This mean that you can use our service and become certified 24/7 without the hassle of scheduling a BLS, PALS, or ACLS NY skills test or working around other people's schedules.

 We want all of our customers to be fully satisfied with our BLS, ACLS and PALS online recertification and certification classes.
-So, all of our courses come with a six-month refund guarantee.
-We offer this unprecedented guarantee for all of our programs for ACLS, PALS or BLS certification.
+So, all of our courses come with a three-month refund guarantee.
+We offer this unprecedented guarantee for all of our programs for ACLS, BLS or PALS recertification and certification.
 NYC residents, therefore, enjoy peace of mind.

 We will refund 100% of your money if you are unhappy with our PALS, BLS, or ACLS NYC courses within the first three months.